semrush/intergalactic/website/docs/components/flags/flags-a11y.md

 ## Considerations for developers

-`Flags` doesn't have the `aria-label` attribute by default to avoid double reading when it's accompanied by the country name.
+The `Flags` component doesn't have an `aria-label` by default to avoid double reading when it's accompanied by the country name.

 If you use `Flags` without the full country name, you should set the following attributes to the component: